Orange-Cyberdefense/KeePwn/README.md

   ![](./.github/images/keepwn_trigger_poll_example.png)

-If the configuration file path is not in the default location, you can specify one with `--config-path` argument.
+If the configuration file path is not the default location, you can specify one with `--config-path` argument.

 ## Contribute